-One of the most important aspects of working inside a school, a clinical setting, is understanding the importance of support staff.
-It is essential that I include the principal and other staff members in any interventions I try to use throughout the school since includes individual counseling, group counseling, and psycho-educational presentations given to large groups.
-Forman and Barakat (2011) believe that implementation of CBT in schools could be effective for developing more positive outcomes for students.
-The researchers found that five factors are most common in determining if a school is successful in implementing CBT school organization structure, program characteristics, training/technical assistance, administrat support, and with the school goals, policies, and programs (Forman & Barakat, 2011).
+One of the most important aspects of working inside a school, versus a clinical setting, is understanding the importance of support staff.
+It is essential that I include the principal and other staff members in any interventions I try to use throughout the school, since school counseling includes individual counseling, group counseling, and psycho-educational presentations given to large groups.
+Forman and Barakat (2011) believe that further implementation of CBT in schools could be effective for developing more positive outcomes for students.
+The researchers found that five factors are most common in determining if a school is successful in implementing CBT: school organization structure, program characteristics, training/technical assistance, administrative support, and the program’s fit with the school’s goals, policies, and programs (Forman & Barakat, 2011).
 This shows how essential it is for me as a school counselor to work with the school system and all staff to develop effective and long-lasting programs.
-Forman and Barakat so found that it is essential for the counselor to not only have the necessary skills and understanding to implement CBT into schools, but also must be trained, have support, and keep extra information around for anyone needs it.
-This way teachers and other faculty members can help students and parents develop a positive attitude towards CBT in schools (Forman & Barakat, 2011).
-CBT is implemented in schools, students develop more positive behaviors and have more successful peer relationships.
+Forman and Barakat also found that it is essential for the counselor to not only have the necessary skills and understanding to implement CBT into schools, but also must be trained, have support, and keep extra information around for anyone who needs it.
+This way, teachers and other faculty members can help students and parents develop a positive attitude towards CBT in schools (Forman & Barakat, 2011).
+When CBT is implemented in schools, students develop more positive behaviors and have more successful peer relationships.

-A common problem throughout my work in a school be negative student behaviors.
+A common problem that I will encounter throughout my work in a school will be negative student behaviors.
 Many schools are starting new programs that include all faculty and will help decrease the amount of disciplinary problems that present themselves.
-A study by Vallaire-Thomas, Hicks, and Growe (n.d.) shows how solution-focused brief therapy done by the counselor combined with the school’s own personal intervention helps drastically decrease the number of disciplinary referrals from teachers.
+A study by Vallaire-Thomas, Hicks, and Growe (n.d.) shows how solution-focused brief therapy done by the counselor, combined with the school’s own personal intervention, helps to drastically decrease the number of disciplinary referrals from teachers.
+The aforementioned researchers studied five elementary students and five middle school students to examine how a combination of an intervention like positive behavior support, combined with SFBT, could have a positive effect a student.
 Researchers also believe that peer relations are an important underlying factor of students’ negative behaviors.
-One of the most important aspects of SFBT is its focus on future behaviors and developing a positive attitude and self-esteem.
-I can use this knowledge to help me develop psycho-educational proms that will with my individual counseling sessions to help students in the most effective way possible.
+One of the most important aspects of SFBT is its focus on future behaviors and developing a positive attitude and self-esteem (Vallaire-Thomas, Hicks, & Growe, n.d.).
+I can use this knowledge to help me develop psycho-educational programs that will combine with my individual counseling sessions to help students in the most effective way possible.